The Ultimate Camp Packing List: What to Bring for Summer Camp

 Great job parents, you’ve successfully packed a great camp bag.
 Your little camper will be so pleased and more importantly, will be so prepared for the fun summer adventures ahead of them.

-Our biggest tip for parents who are packing a child’s camp bag is to label their items.
+Our biggest tip for parents who are prepping a packing list for camp is to label their items.
 Each year, so many items end up in the lost and found and are never returned.
-You won’t want that to happen to your children, so make sure to find a Name Bubbles camp labels value pack that works for you and start labeling EVERYTHING.
+You won’t want that to happen to your children’s favorite things, so make sure to find a Name Bubbles camp labels value pack that works for you and start labeling EVERYTHING.

 Happy Summer Camp Season!
 Make sure to check out our recent blog posts for more fun and helpful parenting tips and tricks and follow us on our social media for daily organization and parenting advice.